ddnet/ddnet/README.md

     sudo apt install cmake git libcurl4-openssl-dev libfreetype6-dev libglew-dev libogg-dev libopus-dev libopusfile-dev libpnglite-dev libsdl2-dev libwavpack-dev python

-Or on Arch Linux like this (Arch Linux does not package `pnglite`, not even in AUR):
+Or on Arch Linux like this:

     sudo pacman -S --needed cmake curl freetype2 git glew opusfile sdl2 wavpack python

+There is an [AUR package for pnglite](https://aur.archlinux.org/packages/pnglite/).
+For instructions on installing it, see [AUR packages installation instructions on ArchWiki](https://wiki.archlinux.org/index.php/Arch_User_Repository#Installing_packages).

 The following is a non-exhaustive list of build arguments that can be passed to the `cmake` command-line tool in order to enable or disable options in build time: